Aaron Tannenbaum – Editor-in-Chief

 Vimbai Ushe is a sophomore in Branford College.
 She’s majoring in History and Film and Media Studies.
 Her passion for covering international issues drove her to work for the Globalist.
 As an Associate Editor for the Globalist, she enjoys reading and assisting others write internationally focused pieces.
 In her spare time, she enjoys screenwriting and acting.

-Cheryl is a sophomore in Davenport College studying Molecular Biophysics and Biochemistry.
-She was born in Singapore but has lived in Houston, Texas for most of her life.
-While she is STEM-y, Cheryl is also interested in social policy and enjoys helping make the Globalist the beautiful magazine that it is.
-As well as serving as a Production & Design Editor for the Globalist, she is a Copy Editor and Ad Manager for the Yale Scientific Magazine, a Harvest leader and a writer for City Atlas: New Haven.
-She is interested in science journalism, immunology, and sustainability.
-Cheryl can be found riding her bike, drawing or collecting more plant friends.
-She can be reached at email@example.com.
+Cheryl is a junior in Davenport College studying Molecular Biophysics and Biochemistry.
+She has lived in Houston, Texas for most of her life.
+In addition to serving as Creative Director for the Globalist, she is the Scope editor for the Yale Scientific Magazine, a Harvest leader and an undergraduate researcher at YSM.
+She is interested in science journalism, immunology, and design.